 We took advantage of a number of other practices from the Agile community:

 - Daily stand-ups – were introduced and accepted as a real positive.
 Prior to this the HR teams did a weekly team meeting lasting about an hour.
-They were surprised at the interest from other teams who regularly attended their stand-ups and improved collaboration.
+They were surprised at the interest from other teams such as IT, Finance, Legal and Facilities who regularly attended their stand-ups and improved collaboration.

 - Retrospectives – every two weeks the teams got together and looked at their ways of working.
 They identified actions for improvement and implemented them.
 From these retrospectives each team embarked on their own journey of discovery about what worked well and what didn’t.
 Each of the teams now have very different card walls as a result of constantly analysing and adapting their ways of working.